knative/client/docs/cmd/kn_service_import.md

 ## kn service import

-Import a service and its revisions
+Import a service and its revisions (experimental)

 ### Synopsis

-Import a service and its revisions
+Import a service and its revisions (experimental)

 ```
 kn service import FILENAME